Adityasr30/pyspark-notes/README.md

                   	- User memory = 4 GB - 300 MB = 3.8 GB

 - **Off-heap memory**
 	- It is disabled by default.
-Enabled using spark setting.
+Enabled using the Spark setting.
  	- Useful when processing large data.
   	- Used mainly to reduce:
   		- JVM Garbage Collection (GC)